owlbarn/tutorial/book/signal/README.md

 The function `fft` takes a complex ndarray as input, and also returns a complex ndarray.
 In the result returned, the first half contains the positive-frequency terms, and the second half contains the negative-frequency terms, in order of decreasingly negative frequency.
-Typically, only the FFT corresponding to positive frequencies is plotted, so as to remove redundant frequencies, such as the `2.25` and `-2.75` here.
+The negative frequency components are the phasors rotating in opposite direction.
-(TODO: explain what are pos/neg frequencies.)
+Typically, only the FFT corresponding to positive frequencies is used, so as to remove redundant frequencies, such as the `2.25` and `-2.75` here.

 ```ocaml env=fft_env01
 # let d = Owl_fft.D.ifft c